Lazio tour itinerary

 Today’s route takes you south along unsealed country lanes with spectacular mountain scenery and very pleasant walks through orchards, fields and farms, passing an historic village, two lovely Romanesque churches before arriving at an attractive farming village.
 (13 kms, 4 hrs)

-Leading down from the mountains onto the Tiber Valley plain, this long and undulating itinerary on unsealed country roads stretches passes through rich farmlands and orchards.
-You stay in another lovely agriturismo, with a swimming pool overseen by a large medieval castle.
+Leading down from the mountains onto the Tiber Valley plain, this long and undulating itinerary on unsealed country roads stretches passes through rich farmlands and orchards to finish at a lovely hilltop town.
+You will be picked up from here and driven back to your Day 3 accommodation, where you will spend a second night.
 (17 kms, 5 hrs)

 The first half of the day is a very pleasant walk through farmland and another nature reserve, while the second half transitions into the busy outer suburbs of Rome finishing at lovely 4-star hotel in the Monte Sacro district.
 (19 kms, 6 hrs).

 While there is a nearby station that can take you directly to the Vatican, today’s walk is well worth the effort, following a cycle path/greenway that winds along beside the Aniene River before crossing the famous Milvio Bridge then following the Tiber River past eight more bridges to the Castel Sant’Angelo and St Peter’s Square.
 (15 kms, 4,5 hrs)